-In short: OLED truly is the next big thing in home entertainment and it's finally at a price where the average consumer can buy one their own.
-It offers better image quality (think blacker blacks and brighter whites), reduced power consumption and fast response times over traditional LED TVs.
+In short: OLED truly is the next big thing in home entertainment and it's finally reaching a price point within reach of regular consumers.
+It offers better image quality (think blacker blacks and brighter whites), reduced power consumption, and faster response times over traditional LED TVs.

 So why doesn't everyone own one?
-Because it's prohibitively expensive and for a very long time only two companies, LG and Panasonic, currently used the technology in their television panels.
+Right now, they're still prohibitively expensive and for years only a handful of companies used the technology in their TVs.

 What's the difference between OLED TV and LCD/LED?